aaronsw/html2text/README.md

 |`-s`, `--hide-strikethrough`                            | Hide strike-through text. only relevent when `-g` is specified as well
 |`--escape-all`                                          | Escape all special characters.
 Output is less readable, but avoids corner case formatting issues.
 | `--bypass-tables`                                      | Format tables in HTML rather than Markdown syntax.
+| `--single-line-break`                                  | Use a single line break after a block element rather than two.

 Or you can use it from within `Python`: